GerritCodeReview/k8s-gerrit/operator/README.md

     httpPort: 80

     ## Port used for SSH requests (optional; if unset, SSH access is disabled)
+    ## If Istio is used, the Gateway will be automatically configured to accept
+    ## SSH requests.
+If an Ingress controller is used, SSH requests will only be
+    ## served by the Service itself!
     sshPort: null

   ## Whether to run Gerrit in replica mode